-11. Amendment #9 to the FY2018-2027 TIP (5 minutes)
+14. Amendment #9 to the FY2018-2027 TIP (5 minutes)

-Amendment #9 to the FY2018-2027 TIP consists of requests to add funds to three projects in Chapel Hill:
+Amendment #9 to the FY2018-2027 TIP consists of requests to add funds to four projects:

-- EB-5721, Orange County Bicycle Route 1 (Fordham Boulevard) - U-4726IK, Homestead Road Sidewalks - U-5543, Variable Message Signs in Chapel Hill
+- EB-5721, Orange County Bicycle Route 1 (Fordham Boulevard) - U-4724, Cornwallis Road Bike/Ped - U-4726IK, Homestead Road Sidewalks - U-5543, Variable Message Signs in Chapel Hill

-EB-5721 would receive additional state TAP funds and the requisite local match.
+EB-5721 would receive additional state TAP funds and the requisite local match, and delay construction until FY20.
+U-4724 would add STBGDA funding for ROW, and adjust construction funding to meet recent cost estimates.
 U-4726IK and U-5543 would receive additional STBGDA funds, which includes Chapel Hill's local discretionary funding for FY19 and FY20.

-In addition, there is a request from the NCDOT Public Transportation Division to add a statewide project to the TIP, which has already been approved in the STIP.
+In addition, there is projects that the NCDOT Public Transportation Division has added to the STIP, several of which have already been approved in the DCHC MPO TIP.